Proven-Paradox/shaper-system/Handbook.md

 Range: Long
 Targets: 1 enemy
 Cost: 1 MP (Upkeep: 0 MP)
-Special: You Lock On to the target.
+Effect: You Lock On to the target.
 By default, this does nothing, but some Powers influence Lock On.
 When you first learn the Lock Ability, you also gain one of the following Powers: Defensive Lock, Offensive Lock, Pursuit Lock
 Description: Focusing on one target.
 This may be a matter of meditative discipline, deploying a targetting AI, or some other way of singling out a foe for particular focus.